Bebenhausen Abbey: Kingdom of Württemberg

 After German mediatization, Bebenhausen was officially annexed in 1807 to the Kingdom of Württemberg.
-The Kingdom's first King, Frederick I, turned the abbot's house into a hunting retreat.
+The kingdom's first king, Frederick I, turned the abbot's house into a hunting retreat.
 From that retreat, Frederick celebrated his 58th birthday and held several days of feasting and hunting, called the "Festival of Diana", beginning on 9 November 1812.
 Temporary structures were built around the monastery by court architect Nikolaus Friedrich von Thouret.
 Frederick's son and successor, William I, though he never resided at Bebenhausen, began extensively restoring the monastery in 1850.
 William's own son and heir, Charles I, spent his autumns at Bebenhausen, and tasked architect August Beyer with renovating the palace's rooms.

 Württemberg's final monarchs, William II and Charlotte of Schaumburg-Lippe, were avid hunters and spent two weeks of every autumn at Bebenhausen.
-The couple entertained a large amount of guests at Bebenhausen, including Wilhelm II, the Emperor of Germany, in 1893.
+The couple entertained a large amount of guests at Bebenhausen, including Wilhelm II, the German Emperor, in 1893.

 On 9 November 1918, revolutionaries occupied the Wilhelmspalais in Stuttgart.
 William II and Charlotte left the capital for Bebenhausen and there abdicated a few days later.
 The couple was allowed to remain at Bebenhausen for the duration of their lives.
 William II never returned to Stuttgart; when he died in 1921, he was laid to rest at Ludwigsburg Palace.
 Charlotte died at Bebenhausen in 1946, after spending the duration of World War II there.